BoolNordicAB/CSharp-Boilerplate-Structure/README.md

 - Logic.Real
 - Logic.Simulated

-The (primary) dependency graph between these look like:
+The (primary) dependency graph between these looks like:

 ```
                             +------------------+